trezor/trezor-firmware/core/embed/bootloader_ci/README.md

 This bootloader always runs into bootloader mode, waits for firmware to be uploaded, then runs the firmware.

 Storage is not erased.
-If you wish to erase storage, do it inside your test.
+If you wish to erase storage you can send WipeDevice message to the bootloader.

 All user interaction is removed (no clicking or confirmations required) so that it can be used in an automated way for tests.